 28. Godzilla is covered in "keloid scars" to evoke the gruesome marks borne by the survivors of the Hiroshima and Nagasaki bombings.
 After these incidents, Godzilla was conceived in Japan as a metaphor for the danger nuclear weapons represent to humanity.

-29. In 1955, Hiroshima survivor Rev. Kiyoshi Tanimoto, on tour to raise funds for victims of the blast, was tricked into meeting with Enola Gay co-pilot Capt.
-Robert A. Lewis on national television
+29. In 1955, a Hiroshima survivor named Kiyoshi Tanimoto, on tour to raise funds for victims of the blast, was tricked into meeting with Enola Gay co-pilot Capt.
+Robert A. Lewis on national television.

 30. In the Japanese version of Fallout 3, there is no option to rig the Megaton bomb to explode due to the still sensitive memory of the Atomic bombings of Hiroshima and Nagasaki.

 32 Incredible Easter Eggs You Missed in Harry Potter Movies

 Just months after the Hiroshima bombing, Kix cereal offered an atomic-bomb-shaped ring in exchange for a box-top and 15 cents.
 Each contained a glowing sample of polonium.

 32. There was a conventional bombing raid that surpassed both Hiroshima and Nagasaki.
 The U.S. used 1700 tons of incendiary bombs to light a giant flaming X in the most populated part of Tokyo.
 The death toll is unknown, but it destroyed homes of over a million people, killing at least 100,000.